renzkbagtas/zichhax/README.md

 ***AUTOBUFFS***

-    Instead of manually pressing your buffs and regularly check if it's still active, auto buffs will do it for you.
+    Instead of manually pressing your buffs and regularly checking if it's still active, auto buffs will do it for you.
-    The delays per buff are preset base on owner's experience.
+    The delays per buff are preset base on the owner's experience.
-    Basically, it will trigger the autobuffs when stateicon (icon of your buff [right side of Ragnarok]) is gone.
+    It will trigger the autobuffs when stateicon (icon of your buff [right side of Ragnarok]) is gone.

 ***ASURACHARGE***

-    Being lazy to do chain combo and press it everynow and then in-order to do ASURA STRIKE.
+    Being lazy to do chain combo and press it now and then to do ASURA STRIKE.
-    This was created for being at ease and easily cast your next ASURA STRIKE without thinking to charging your asura charge.
+    This was created for being at ease and easily cast your next ASURA STRIKE without thinking about charging your asura charge.

 ## Author